LDAP Authentication/SSO

 orAUTH_LDAP_SSL_KEY_FILE_PATH

-- to specify a plaintext or a full file path to a private key of the client certificate which belongs to the application (mosquitto Platform) in PEM formatAUTH_LDAP_INFER_NAME
+- to specify a plaintext or a full file path to a private key of the client certificate which belongs to the application (Mosquitto Platform) in PEM formatAUTH_LDAP_INFER_NAME

 - whether to try to extract user's first name and last name from the username field.
 This extraction will remove everything after the@